-MHA generates records from our contact with you, including records of some personal information that is subject to the GDPR 2018.
-We hold and process this information in order to fulfil our contract to you and facilitate our legitimate interests as social landlords.
+MHA generates records from our contact with you, including records of some personal information that is subject to the UK GDPR.
+We hold and process this information to fulfil our contract with you and facilitate our legitimate interests as a social landlord.

-This includes current, former and potential customers, who live in our properties and could also include their families and people associated with them.
+This includes current customers, who live in our properties and their family and people associated with them.

 - The right to be informed

 - Rights in relation to automated decision-making and

 If you feel that any of your rights have been infringed, you have the right to lodge a complaint with the

 Information Commissioner’s Office (www.ico.org.uk).
 Please review the details below to find out more.

 MHA requires data to assess if a child registered at MHA property, is eligible to participate in the Dolly Parton Imagination Library scheme.

 It is necessary to obtain the obligatory data to fulfil the requirements of the contract with the Dollywood foundation ‘Dolly Parton Imagination Library’.